What You Need To Know About Ending A Civil Partnership.

 What is the difference between marriage and civil partnerships?

-- Marriage legally requires marriage vows, whereas all you need for a civil partnership is the legal document
+• Marriage legally requires marriage vows, whereas all you need for a civil partnership is to sign the civil partnership schedule in front of a registrar and witnesses

-- Divorce ends a marriage.
-Dissolution ends a civil partnership
+• Divorce ends a marriage while dissolution ends a civil partnership

 Save yourself potentially thousands of pounds by seeking advice now.
 Speak to us today for more information.